irenebernardi/Glioma-Grading-Classification/README.md

 </p>
 <p align="center"><em>Table 1</em></p>

+## The Learning task

+This project utilizes several machine learning models in order to find the one yielding the best classification results:
+ - Logistic Regression;
+ - Decision Trees;
+ - Random Forest;
+ - AdaBoost.

+Initially, Multiple Correspondance Analysis (MCA) was used as a means for features selection.
+Then, the two top performing models were selected for improvement via Stratified Cross Validation GridSearch and RandomSearch.

+####INSERT FINAL ACCURACY AND RECALL ####

 ## The TGCA Dataset

 Below is a short description of the function of each gene in the TGCA dataset.